joist-framework/joist/packages/component/README.md

 ### Component Styles

-Styles can either be placed inline in the template function or as a list in the "styles" array.
+When using ShadowDom, styles can either be placed in the "styles" array.
+Scoped styles CANNOT but used if not using shadow dom.
-If you want to use a css preprocessor look at things like webpacks scss-loader
+If you want to use a css preprocessor look at things like webpacks scss-loader.

 ```TS
 import { Component } from '@lit-kit/component';